Tax Credits and Deductions for College And Graduate School Education

 Finally, one of the benefits of QTP’s is that they can be used in estate planning because you are permitted to make gifts up to the annual exclusion ($14,000 in 2015) tax free to the QTP.
 Additionally, you are permitted to make up to five years worth of annual exclusion gifts to the QTP at once if you are trying to reduce your taxable estate more quickly, assuming no other gifts are made to the beneficiary of the QTP in the following five years.

-If you have questions about which education credits and deductions you qualify for or have questions about using a QTP to save for college expenses, an experienced tax and estate planning attorney should be consulted.
+If you have questions about which education credits and deductions you qualify for or have questions about using a QTP to save for college expenses, an experienced tax and Estate Planning Attorney in Philadelphia should be consulted.